 TO and AT – Same verb/different meaning

-Some verbs are used before both prepositions with a difference in meaning.
+Some verbs are used with both prepositions BUT have a different meaning.

 SHOUT AT – SHOUT TO